tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

               name: 'date',
             },
             {
-              // We'll indicate the author is a "reference"
+              // We indicate the author is a "reference"
               // to another document
               type: 'reference',
               name: 'author',